lewis-weinberger/psc/README.md

 ## Usage

 Starting each game follows the same pattern.
-Below we will use `game` to generically refer to any of the game exectuables (substitute your desired game as appropriate).
+Below we will use `game` to generically refer to any of the game executables (substitute your desired game as appropriate).

 To start the host game with `N` other players using socket `/tmp/game_socket`:
 ```sh